 Board Member

 Michel Weksler is a software engineer and passionate advocate for underrepresented communities.
-Throughout his distinguished career in Silicon Valley, he has built and managed large-scale payment systems for PayPal, Google and Airbnb.
+Throughout his distinguished career in Silicon Valley, he has built and managed large-scale payment systems for PayPal, Google, and Airbnb.
 Beyond his technical expertise, Michel has dedicated his work to creating pathways that welcome formerly incarcerated individuals into the tech industry.
 He is deeply committed to empowering returning citizens and expanding access to opportunity through innovation and inclusion.

 Anne Fabiny